Billing & Fee Explanations

 Educational expenses for the nine months of the fall and spring semesters vary according to personal needs and course of study.

 The cost of attendance (COA) estimates the typical student's cost to attend Texas A&M University.
-Your COA covers both your college tuition and basic living expenses too.
+Your COA covers both your college tuition and basic living expenses.
 For the current cost of attendance estimates, visit Texas A&M Scholarships and Financial Aid.

 Cost of Attendance